K-FACE: A Large-Scale KIST Face Database in Consideration with Unconstrained Environments

 \subsection{M$^2$FPA}

 Li \textit{et al.} released the M$^2$FPA database, which addresses the facial pose analysis, including frontalization, pose estimation, and pose-invariant face recognition~\cite{M2FPA}.
 It contains 397,544 images of 229 subjects with yaw, pitch, attribute, illumination, and accessory.
-The authors designed an image acquisition system to capture the person with multiple-yaw and pitch direction.
-They evaluated the performance of face frontalization and pose-invariant face recognition on M2FPA based on several state-of-the-art methods such as DR-GAN\cite{DRGAN} and TP-GAN\cite{TPGAN}.
+The authors designed an image acquisition system to capture the person in multiple yaw and pitch directions.
+They evaluated the performance of face frontalization and pose-invariant face recognition on M2FPA based on several state-of-the-art methods, such as DR-GAN~\cite{DRGAN} and TP-GAN~\cite{TPGAN}.